GiannisHaralabopoulos/BRATS2020Pipeline/README.md

 | 2 | Oedema | 2 |
 | 3 | Enhancing tumour | 4 |

-The standard overlapping BraTS regions are reconstructed for evaluation:
+The standard overlapping BraTS evaluation regions are reconstructed as:

 ```text
 WT = classes 1 + 2 + 3